Thursday, October 10

 Wastewater monitoring expanded rapidly across the United States during the COVID-19 pandemic, as states and cities started monitoring for SARS-CoV-2.
 Since then, wastewater monitoring has proved an important tool for public health departments, and programs are expanding beyond just SARS-CoV-2.
 In The Centers for Disease Control will give an overview of wastewater monitoring, followed by Houston’s example of how a city used wastewater monitoring during the COVID-19 pandemic, and the program’s expansion to monitor targets beyond SARS-CoV-2.
 This session is ideal for any city official interested in leveraging innovative approaches to safeguard community health and well-being.

-Speakers: Rebecca Schneider, Staff Analyst, and Kaavya Domakonda, Staff Analyst, Houston Health Department; Martha Johnson, Public Health Analyst, U.S. Centers for Disease Control and Prevention
+Speakers: Rebecca Schneider, Staff Analyst, Houston Health Department; and Martha Johnson, Public Health Analyst, U.S. Centers for Disease Control and Prevention

 Small City Talks: Effective Ways to Engage Your Community